 What to watch out for

-- Do not cancel your old subscription yourself before the port is complete.
+- Do not cancel your old subscription yourself before the port is complete, or the number can be lost.

-- Check that the subscription has no contract period that clashes.
+- Check that the subscription has no contract period that clashes with the move.

-- Collect every number you want to move in the same order.
+- Collect every number you want to move in the same order for a smooth transition.

-For companies moving an entire phone system, porting happens as part of the switch to a new business switchboard.
+For companies moving an entire phone system, porting happens as part of the switch to a new business switchboard, so all numbers come along.

 Why it matters for businesses

 Your number is part of your identity.
+Customers call it, it sits on print material and in contracts.
 With number porting you can move to a modern solution, such as IP telephony for business, without losing contact with the market.

 FAQ